qaisjp/comm2-report/chapters/99/50-evaluation.md

 Contributors can quickly deploy a local version of the website using Docker.

 Database migrations can easily be applied but if multiple contributors submit pull requests, a conflict will arise that needs to be handled manually.
-This may not be in the form of a _Git_ merge conflict, meaning that extra care needs to be taken when reviewing pull requests.
-This problem could be solved via a GitHub Action.
+These migrations are newly created files resulting in a lack of Git merge conflict, so extra care needs to be taken when reviewing pull requests.
+This problem could be solved via automated repository checks.

 The backend follows Go's conventions including established commenting practices, meaning that the `go doc` tool can be used to quickly generate documentation from the code.
 Since the code will be open source, any contributor would be able to access this documentation online via the `godoc.org` service.